Trauma-Informed Care Trainings and resources

 Children’s Mandate: If you don’t think what I think, feel what I feel, experience what I experience, and see what I see when I look at myself, others and the world around me, how can you possibly know what is best for me?

-Our vision is for Pittsburgh to become one of many models for best practices in trauma-informed care.
-In order to support this vision, we at OMA Center for Mind, Body and Spirit hold trauma informed trainings for the public.
+Our vision is for Pittsburgh to become a model city for best practices in trauma-informed care.
+In order to support this vision, we hold trauma-informed care trainings for the public.
 These trainings are a bridge designed to connect educators, community organizations, families, and professionals across generations and the healthcare spectrum.

-We explored what trauma-informed care looks like, how it involves self-reflection about one’s own emotional triggers, and why it must specifically create communities of belonging.
-These events are for educators, therapists, parents, caregivers, camp counselors, teen leaders and anyone interested in learning more about supporting themselves and youth on a healing journey.
+Join us to explore what trauma-informed care looks like and why it must specifically create communities of belonging.
+Trainings are for educators, therapists, parents, caregivers, camp counselors, teen leaders and anyone interested in learning more about supporting themselves and youth on a healing journey.
+Participants will leave these trainings with concrete tools for caring for themselves and others as well as a broad perspective on why trauma informed care is both an individual healing practice and a systemic intervention into creating a more just and supportive world for all.
 ALL ARE WELCOME!

-CEUs available for licensed social workers, professional counselors, and marriage/family therapists.
-Act 48 hours available.
+Act 48 hours available and CEUs available for licensed social workers, professional counselors, and marriage/family therapists.

 Mark Williams—Restorative Justice Circles